ashjpo/LM-MS/readme.md

 ## using Frame

-		1.Run mic-service-run
+		1. Run mic-service-run
 				Run-MCS.bat->Run-API-GATEWAY.bat->Run-AS.bat
 				Start the main control node, api gateway, application node

-		2.Writing microservices
+		2. Writing microservices
 				Below the mic_service is the root directory of the application node, and the microservice package is placed in the serice folder below the node.

-		3.In mic_service you can write micro-services in different languages, you only need to specify in the json file.
+		3. In mic_service you can write micro-services in different languages, you only need to specify in the json file.

 ## Directory Structure